Sghatay99/Sleep-and-Health-Analysis/README.md

 ## Questions to Answer
 - ### Demographics Analysis
-  1. What is the numerical distribution of the Genders.
+  1. What is the numerical distribution of the Genders?
-  2. What are the distinct types BMIs and number of people under each category.
+  2. What are the distinct types of BMIs and number of people under each category?
-  3. What are the distinct categories Occupations and number of people under each category.
+  3. What are the distinct categories of Occupations and number of people under each category?
-  4. What are the distinct age groups and nnumber of people under each age group.
+  4. What are the distinct age groups and number of people under each age group?

 Snap of the query to create Age groups :